chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 You can also find my articles on [Google Scholar](https://scholar.google.com/citations?user=Ljcd9nMAAAAJ&hl=en&oi=sra) or [ResearchGate](https://www.researchgate.net/profile/Chinasa-Okolo-2).

 ## 2024
-**Chinasa T. Okolo**.
-"Beyond AI Hype: A Hands-on Workshop Series for Enhancing AI Literacy in Middle and High School Students."
-To appear in the _Conference for Research on Equity and Sustained Participation in Engineering, Computing, and Technology (RESPECT)_, 2024.

-**Chinasa T. Okolo** and Hongjin Lin. " 'You can’t build what you don’t understand': Practitioner Perspectives on Explainable AI in the Global South."
-To appear in the _Conference on Human Factors in Computing Systems (CHI)_, 2024.

 Kadijatou Diallo, Jonathan Smith, **Chinasa T. Okolo**, Dorcas Nyamwaya, Jonas Kgomo, and Richard Ngamita.
 "African Case Studies in AI Policy Development."
 To appear in the _Data for Policy Conference_, Data & Policy, Cambridge University Press, 2024.

+Charles Asiegbu and **Chinasa T. Okolo**. ["How AI is Impacting Policy Processes and Outcomes in Africa."](https://www.brookings.edu/articles/how-ai-is-impacting-policy-processes-and-outcomes-in-africa/) _TechTank_.
+The Brookings Institution, 2024.

+**Chinasa T. Okolo**. ["Beyond AI Hype: A Hands-on Workshop Series for Enhancing AI Literacy in Middle and High School Students."](https://chinasatokolo.github.io/files/Okolo_RESPECT_2024.pdf) In the _Conference for Research on Equity and Sustained Participation in Engineering, Computing, and Technology (RESPECT)_, 2024.

+**Chinasa T. Okolo** and Hongjin Lin. [" 'You can’t build what you don’t understand': Practitioner Perspectives on Explainable AI in the Global South."](https://chinasatokolo.github.io/files/Okolo_CHI-LBW_2024.pdf) In the _Conference on Human Factors in Computing Systems (CHI)_, 2024.

 **Chinasa T. Okolo**. ["Reforming Data Regulation to Advance AI Governance in Africa."](https://chinasatokolo.github.io/files/Okolo_ForesightAfrica_2024.pdf) _Foresight Africa_.
 The Brookings Institution, 2024.